-Besides having funded elements of the XMM-Newton instrument package, NASA also provides the NASA Guest Observer Facility (GOF) at the NASA/Goddard Space Flight Center (GSFC).
+Besides having funded elements of the XMM-Newton instrument package, NASA also provides the NASA Guest Observer Facility (GOF) at the NASA/Goddard Space Flight Center (GSFC) and funds a Guest Observer (GO) program to support the usage of XMM by the U.S. scientific community.
 The GOF provides a clearing house for project-generated technical information and analysis software as well as budget support for U.S. astronomers who apply for XMM-Newton observation time.

-XMM-Newton images over a 30 arc minute field of view with moderate spectral resolution using the European Photon Imaging Camera (EPIC), which consists of two MOS and one PN CCD arrays.
-High-resolution spectral information (E/dE~300) is provided by the Reflection Grating Spectrometer (RGS) that deflects half of the beam on two of the X-ray telescopes.
+XMM-Newton images over a 30 arc minute field of view with moderate spectral resolution.
+The European Photon Imaging Camera (EPIC) observes in the 0.2-12 keV band and consists of two MOS and one PN CCD arrays.
+High-resolution spectral information (E/dE~300 from 0.4-2.5 keV) is provided by the Reflection Grating Spectrometer (RGS) that deflects half of the beam on two of the X-ray telescopes.
 The observatory also has a coaligned 30 cm optical/UV telescope, the Optical Monitor (OM).
 More detailed information on the instruments can be found under Focal Plane Instrumentation in these pages and in the XMM-Newton Users' Handbook (GSFC or ESAC links).

 These pages are intended for members of the scientific community.
-For members of the general public, or those interested in general astronomy/astrophysics information please go to our Education and Public Outreach and XMM-Newton Learning Center sites.
+For members of the general public, or those interested in general astronomy/astrophysics information please go to our Education and Public Outreach site.

 If you have any questions concerning XMM-Newton send e-mail to email@example.com